samuelzeleke27/Churn-Analysis-/README.md

 3. Power BI Visualization: Created interactive dashboards to visualize the analysis and identify trends.
 4. Excel Analysis: Utilized Excel for additional calculations and data validation before visualization in Power BI.

+##Project Insights
+#Key insights from the analysis:
+1, Churn by Gender: Gender differences in churn rates suggest a targeted retention     approach may be necessary.
+2, Churn by Contract Type: Month-to-month contracts show a higher churn rate compared to long-term contracts.
+3, Revenue Analysis: Payment methods like credit cards contribute significantly to total revenue, suggesting potential focus areas for marketing.
+4, Tenure vs. Churn: Newer customers have higher churn rates, pointing to a need for early-stage retention strategies.
+5, Senior Citizen Analysis: Senior citizens show higher churn, indicating possible improvements in service offerings.
+6, Service Preferences: A significant number of customers use internet and streaming TV services, which could guide future product development.